 - Earwigs.
 Young earwigs eat holes in the artichoke leaves.
 This doesn't damage the buds, but a severe infestation can injure new shoots.
 Buy earwig traps to reduce the earwig population or spray them with hot-pepper repellents.

 - Aphids.
 These are small insects with leaf-sucking mouth apparatus.
 They are often found on the underside of leaves but can usually be washed off with a strong jet of water.
-Alternatively, bring in lady beetles as predators or use a soap spray to kill the aphids.

 - Cutworms.
 This is another pest that enjoys eating young artichoke foliage.
 Keeping down weeds will reduce the population.
 If the problem is serious, spread diatomaceous earth around the growing artichokes.

 - Painted lady butterfly larvae.
 This spiny black caterpillar with a yellow stripe is also called the thistle caterpillar.
 While they may sometimes feed on artichoke